 What is a “good” carbohydrate?

-- They have lots of fiber
+- Large amounts of fiber

-- They have some resistant starch
+- Some level of resistant starch

 Key Insight: Have you thought about meal replacement shakes?
 These can be a great way of getting these forms of carbohydrates, like resistant starches, into your diet quickly and easily.